chaeeun323/.610/README.md

 ## Running Tests

-If test scripts are provided, you can run them with:
+This project includes a small Node-based test suite.
+Run it with:

 ```bash
 npm test